Department of Public Utility Control

 New Britain, CT 06051

-Organizational structure - Office of the Commissioners, Utility Regulation Division, Advocacy & Operations Division, Adjudication Division, Research & Policy Division, Legislative & Management Division, Consumer Education Outreach Division.
+Organizational structure - Office of the Commissioners, Utility Regulation and Research Division, Advocacy, Operations Division, Adjudication Division, Consumer Education Outreach Division.

-· Coordinated efforts among electric utilities regarding electric capacity needs and focused on methods to reduce the possibility of shortages of electricity in southwestern CT
+· Coordinated efforts among electric utilities regarding electric capacity needs and investigated the possibility of shortages of electricity in southwestern CT

 · Revoked the licenses of telecommunications companies that do not comply with state requirements

-During 2005-2006, the DPUC opened 430 new dockets and reopened several more for consideration of specific issues.
+During 2001-2002, the DPUC opened 251 new dockets and issued more than 520 final Decisions.
 It continued its gas pipeline safety/incident inspections and Call-Before-You-Dig oversight.
-It also responded to more than 40,000 consumer contacts.
+It also responded to more than 50,000 calls, letters and electronic inquiries from utility consumers.
 The DPUC maintained its commitment to affirmative action activity and to obtain parity in its workforce.